preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst.txt

 Create a Document Rollup for the Documents tab
 ************************************************
-Another way to populate the list with documents is to create a document rollup.
+If the feature "Process and Documents Integration" is NOT activated, you populate the list with documents by creating a document rollup.
 Click here to do that:

 .. image:: process-document-rollup.png